 This is a song that encapsulates the process of departure.
 Carrie Underwood has always been a talented songwriter, and good at picking the right songwriters to work with, and this tune is no exception.
 You can never go wrong with country or pop country when it comes to emotive ballads.

 8. In the Arms of an Angel — Sarah McLachlan

 This is one of the singer’s greatest hits and is quite well-known to most people.
 In fact, it’s been used in many memorial and tribute videos, and even in humanitarian ads.
 It’s the type of song that is timeless because it’s universal.
 If there was such a thing as the “perfect” funeral song, this would be a major contender.

-This is quite possibly Eric Clapton’s most famous song during his solo career.
-The very tragic origin of the song is well-known.
-It is dedicated to his late-son, who died after falling off a highrise apartment balcony.
-It is one of the most used songs for memorial and tribute videos for this reason.
+This is quite possibly Eric Clapton’s most famous song of his solo career.
+The very tragic origin of the song is well-known: it is dedicated to his late-son, who died after falling off a highrise apartment balcony, and is one of the most used songs for memorial and tribute videos for this reason.
 It is mellow and melancholic, but also hopeful that you’ll see your loved one in heaven when your own time comes.

 This is one of the greatest modern opera songs, and propelled the genre to the mainstream.
 It is as triumphant as it is melancholic.
 The song is perfect for playing at a funeral or memorial service for your loved one.